tylerhall/simple-php-framework/README.markdown

 ### Project History ###

 This framework is the foundation that all of my websites are built with.
-I've been using this code base (or some form of it) for nines years (yes, it's that old, but still works great) across hundreds of different projects - both personal and professional.
+I've been using this code base (or some form of it) for ten years (yes, it's that old, but still works great) across hundreds of different projects - both personal and professional.
 It's served me well for the smallest of projects up to sites receiving millions of visitors per month.
 Less framework and more foundation, it provides a quick starting point and does a lot of the grunt work &mdash; user authentication, database calls, object lifecycle management, etc. It's exactly enough to get your project bootstrapped and moving forward quickly.

 This framework wasn't built overnight or even on purpose.
-It's really a development pattern and collection of classes that have evolved naturally over the last nine years.
+It's really a development pattern and collection of classes that have evolved naturally over the last ten years.
 I've tried to walk a fine line and not add unnecessary features that most people won't use.
 I've done my best to keep it as minimal as possible yet still allow plenty of flexibility.

 The Simple PHP Framework is designed to _help_ you build websites &mdash; not build them for you.
 There are plenty out there that already try to do that.